John Dudley, 1st Duke of Northumberland: Overseas interest

-1553
+Succession crisis of 1553

 Changing the succession

 The 15-year-old King fell seriously ill in February 1553.
 His sister Mary was invited to visit him, the Council doing "duty and obeisance to her as if she had been Queen of England".
 The King recovered somewhat, and in April Northumberland restored Mary's full title and arms as Princess of England, which she had lost in the 1530s.
 He also kept her informed about Edward's condition.
 About this time a set of drawn-out marriage negotiations came to conclusion.
-On 21 May 1553 Guildford Dudley, Northumberland's second youngest son, married Lady Jane Grey, the fervently Protestant daughter of the Duke of Suffolk and, through her mother Frances Brandon, a grandniece of Henry VIII.
+On 21 May 1553 Guildford Dudley, Northumberland's second youngest son, married Lady Jane Grey, the fervently Protestant daughter of the Duke of Suffolk and, through her mother Frances Brandon, niece of Henry VIII.
 Her sister Catherine was matched with the heir of the Earl of Pembroke, and another Katherine, Guildford's younger sister, was promised to Henry Hastings, heir of the Earl of Huntingdon.
 Within a month the first of these marriages turned out to be highly significant.
 Although marked by magnificent festivities, at the time they took place the alliances were not seen as politically important, not even by the Imperial ambassador Scheyfye, who was the most suspicious observer.
 Often perceived as proof of a conspiracy to bring the Dudley family to the throne, they have also been described as routine matches between aristocrats.

 "My devise for the Succession" by Edward VI.
 Edward changed his text from "L Janes heires masles" to "L Jane and her heires masles".

 At some point during his illness Edward wrote a draft document headed "My devise for the Succession".
 Due to his ardent Protestantism Edward did not want his Catholic sister Mary to succeed, but he was also preoccupied with male succession and with legitimacy, which in Mary's and Elizabeth's case was questionable as a result of Henry VIII's legislation.
 In the first version of his "devise", written before he knew he was mortally ill, Edward bypassed his half-sisters and provided for the succession of male heirs only.
 Around the end of May or early June Edward's condition worsened dramatically and he corrected his draft such that Lady Jane Grey herself, not just her putative sons, could inherit the Crown.
 To what extent Edward's document—especially this last change—was influenced by Northumberland, his confidant John Gates, or still other members of the Privy Chamber like Edward's tutor John Cheke or Secretary William Petre, is unclear.